 The USACE completed construction of the remaining C-111 project structures and detention areas along the eastern boundary of the ENP in June 2002.
 The project was authorized by the USACE in 1995 to restore more natural hydrologic conditions in Taylor Slough and to maintain flood protection to the east of the L31N and C-111 canals.
 Project facilities consist of pump stations S332B, S332C and S332D, Detention Cells 1 through 5, a Connector Cell between cells 2 and 3, a Flow Way Cell originating at Berm 3 of Cell 5, and four emergency overflow structures (Figure 5).
-The Flow Way Cell is the only surface water routine discharge location to the ENP from this project.
+The Flow Way Cell is the only location where surface water routinely discharges to the ENP from this project.